sxhya/vclangmps/README.md

 1. The latest working MPS 3.4 build which you can download from here: https://teamcity.jetbrains.com/project.html?projectId=MPS
 2. JDK 1.8
-3. You will need both maven and antlr installed.
+3. You will need both maven and ant installed.

 Installation from sources: